 In effect, the CCP model has created a new category of Too Big To Fail institutions.
 A recent academic report (PDF) on risks in CCP networks found that CCPs are most likely to fail when they are needed most.

 A Blockchain-Powered Solution

 DelphX is launching a regulated market solution employing Blockchain technology for global origination and trading of Quant≡m™ smart contract securities that provide a non-derivative alternative to CDS contracts.
 Quant≡m Securities are transparently negotiated, originated, administered and traded within the open distributed ledger of the DelphX market.
-These two Quant≡m Securities—Default Compensation Receipts™ (DCR) and Collateralized Reference Obligation™ (CRO) bonds—will facilitate global diffusion of risk through transparent and dynamic pooling of that risk among all participants.
+These two Quant≡m Securities—Collateralized Put Options™ (CPOs) and Collateralized Reference Notes™ (CRNs)—will facilitate global diffusion of risk through transparent pooling of that risk among electing participants.

-- Default Compensation Receipt (DCR) securities—For bondholders and speculators, these securities provide guaranteed market-based compensation when a qualifying credit-event occurs.
+- Collateralized Put Options (CPOs)—For bondholders and speculators, these securities provide guaranteed proceeds when a qualifying credit-event involving the underlying security occurs.

-- Collateralized Reference Obligation (CRO) bonds—For credit investors, these investment-grade fixed-income securities are embedded with pooled DCR-related risk that is broadly diffused and shared.
-It is anticipated that the CRO purchase discounts afforded by risk pooling will produce mean post-claim yields in excess of 12%.
+- Collateralized Reference Notes (CRNs)—For credit investors, these investment-grade fixed-income securities are optionally embedded with either pooled or non-pooled CPO-risk.
+It is anticipated that the lower collateral requirements afforded by risk pooling will produce very attractive post-claim yields.

 Global Diffusion of Risk Through Blockchain-Powered Pooling

 Through the SEC-regulated DelphX market and digital Quant≡m Securities, all parties benefit from the global diffusion of risk.

 Protection Buyers can: